Navneetdubey06/DATA_HUB/README.md

 - **AI Integration**: OpenAI GPT API
 - **Data Storage**: In-memory session storage
 - **Visualization**: Multiple plotting libraries (Matplotlib, Seaborn, Plotly)

-## 📋 Requirements

-- Python 3.7+
-- Internet connection for AI features
-- OpenAI API key
-- Sufficient RAM for large datasets

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project is open source.
-Feel free to use and modify as needed.

-## 🆘 Troubleshooting

-### Common Issues
-- **Flask not found**: Use `python backend.py`
-- **API Key errors**: Ensure `.env` file has valid OpenAI API key
-- **API Quota Exceeded**: The system will automatically provide basic analysis instead
-  - Check your OpenAI billing: https://platform.openai.com/usage
-  - Add credits to your account or use a different API key
-  - Set `USE_AI=false` in `.env` for offline mode
-- **Memory errors**: Reduce dataset size or increase system RAM
-- **Import errors**: Ensure all dependencies are installed
-- **AI Summary not working**: Check OpenAI API key validity and quota

-### Support
-- Check the terminal output for error messages
-- Verify all dependencies are installed
-- Ensure your data files are properly formatted

----

-**Built with ❤️ using Flask, HTML/CSS/JS and Python's data science ecosystem**